 The symbol for the skill buffer is a head shown in profile, facing left (when no training is in progress) or right (when training is in process); red, yellow, or green in colour; marked with a number from 1.0 to 4.0.
-Red means there is a short-term risk to flow.
+Red means there is a short-term risk to flow if only one employee can manage 100% of processes related to the skill.
 Yellow anticipates a risk of insufficient contingency for variability.
 Green means all is good.

 This first step is the visual approach to gaining missing skills per department.
-As a second step, when a company has gained maturity in protecting flow, the colors can be used to show internal trainers’ availability to teach innovation, promoting flow in each key process of the company.
+As a second step, when a company has gained maturity in protecting flow, the colors can be used to show internal trainers’ availability to teach innovation that will promote flow in each of the key processes of the company.

-Fig.2 : The four levels of skill in the multiskills grid
+Fig.2 : The four levels of skill in the Multiskills Matrix

 The requirements for each level must be customized to each company’s activity and maturity.

-The number shown on the skill buffer symbol indicates the average level of employee skill, calculated using the green squares, that a group of functions or a department can demonstrate.
+The number shown on the skill buffer symbol indicates the average level of employee skill, calculated using the green squares, that a group of skills, a function or a department can demonstrate.

-Fig.3 : DDSM promoting flow: calculation for the two departments shown in figure 1
+Fig.3 : DDSM promoting innovation: calculation for two departments shown in Fig.1 before DDI trainings

 Dilemma between competencies and competitivity